 Vaginal looseness is not just about appearance.
 You may notice:

-- A persistent feeling of wideness or less internal support.
+A persistent feeling of wideness or less internal support.

-- Reduced sensation or difficulty reaching orgasm during sex.
+Reduced sensation or difficulty reaching orgasm during sex.

-- Tampons or menstrual cups that feel less secure.
+Tampons or menstrual cups that feel less secure.

-- Small urine leaks when you cough, sneeze, or work out.
+Small urine leaks when you cough, sneeze, or work out.

-- More vaginal “air” or noises during intimacy.
+More vaginal "air" or noises during intimacy.

-Pelvic Floor Exercises and Rehab
+Do Pelvic Floor Exercises Tighten the Vagina?

 However, muscle training has limits.
 It cannot repair stretched collagen or damaged fascia.
 If tissue laxity is moderate or severe, exercises may improve control but still leave you feeling looser than before childbirth.
+For some women, working with a pelvic floor physical therapist adds biofeedback and personalized coaching.
 That is where regenerative therapies can play a complementary role.

 Lifestyle, Hormones, and Recovery Time